WilliamFData/powerbi-sql-dimensions/README.md

 ## Overview
 This repository contains reusable **SQL scripts for building common dimension tables** designed for use in **Power BI**

-Dimesnion tables are a core part of **star schema design**, enabling clean relationships, easier DAX, and consistent reporting across multiple fact tables.
+Dimension tables are a core part of **star schema design**, enabling clean relationships, easier DAX, and consistent reporting across multiple fact tables.

 This project demonstrates:
 - SQL skills in designing and generating dimension tables.